 On A White HorseA 1998 book written about Turner’s involvement with the Goodwill Games and some of his other causes is titled Riding a White Horse.
 That image perhaps best captures the vision Ted Turner had set for himself.
 Hoping one day to have become a giant media tycoon — parlaying his Turner Broadcasting empire into the entity that would have eaten and conquered CBS or some other colossus.
 And then, from that perch as top media mogul, with more wealth and influence than ever flowing his way, he, “Ted the Beneficent,” would then be positioned to help solve all manner of the world’s problems.

 True, “the man on the white horse” fell short of that, but not by much.
 He gave away a great deal of his wealth — proportionately well beyond what most others reaching those heights ever give.
 And he set things in motion and provided models that would live long after he passed on.
 Along the way, he also changed the business of news and entertainment, mostly for the better.
 He didn’t do it by himself, of course, as there were dozens of talented people around him.
 But he did supply the vision, the grit, and the determination to keep things moving forward.
 And for that and more — especially the constructive changes he brought to the business of news, information and entertainment, enabling millions to be informed in new and beneficial ways — the world owes Ted Turner a debt of thanks. …And he may not be finished yet.

 For additional stories at this website on Business & Society, please see that category page, and for film history, the Film & Hollywood page.
 For story choices in the 1980s or 1990s, scroll to those respective decade options in the “Period Archive” in the upper right-hand corner of this page.
-Thanks for visiting – and please consider supporting this website.
+Thanks for visiting – and if you like what you see here, please make a donation to help support this website.
 Thank you. – Jack Doyle

 Date Posted: 29 November 2008